-In order not to lose track of these numerous names, there is some help for identifying microplastics.
-With the app "Code check" or "ToxFox" For example, you can scan the barcodes of various detergents and find out about the ingredients.
-The ingredients are classified into categories of sustainability, the questionable nature of which is highlighted and alternative products are suggested.
+In order not to lose track of these numerous designations, there are some aids for identifying microplastics.
+With the app "code check" or "ToxFox" For example, you can scan the barcodes of various detergents and find out about the ingredients.
+The ingredients are classified in sustainability categories, their concern is highlighted and alternative products are suggested.

-Fortunately, there are a number of alternatives and also common markets for buying detergents without plastic - including drugstores such as DM or Rossmann.
+Fortunately, there are a number of alternatives and also common markets to buy plastic-free detergent - including drugstores such as DM or Rossmann.
 For example, microplastics, plastics or ingredients based on petroleum are not allowed in certified natural cosmetics.
 These products are marked with seals such as "Natrue", "Ecocert", "Demeter" or "BDIH".
 In addition, organic detergents without plastic are also free of enzymes, palm oil, surfactants, artificial fragrances, colors and additives.

 The best list of organic detergents without plastic

-In an eco-test, some plastic-free detergents performed particularly well compared to conventional versions, including organic and eco versions.
+In an eco test, some detergents without plastic performed particularly well compared to conventional variants, including organic and eco variants.
 We show which brands were particularly convincing in the detergent without plastic test.

 - So nice

-The Berliner Green tech start-up offers environmentally friendly cleaning agents in tablet format.
+The Berliner Green tech start-up offers environmentally friendly cleaning products in tablet form.
 The tabs are simply dissolved in tap water.
-This means that 100% plastic-free cleaning is possible.
-The product is very well certified according to the Blue Angel, Ecolabel and Dermatest, also vegan and easily biodegradable.
-On average, not using single-use plastic saves 94% CO2.
+This means that cleaning is 100% plastic-free.
+The product is very well certified according to the Blue Angel, Ecolabel and Dermatest, and is also vegan and easily biodegradable.
+On average, 94% CO2 is saved by not using single-use plastic.

 2. Wash nuts

-Laundry detergent without plastic and palm oil: Soapnuts are probably the most natural and environmentally friendly way to clean your laundry.
-They are free of all unnatural components and clean the laundry at temperatures between 30 ° C and 90 ° C. They maintain through their natural plant power, are suitable for allergy sufferers and do not pollute the water.
+Detergent without plastic and palm oil: soap nuts are probably the most natural and environmentally friendly way to clean your laundry.
+They are free from all unnatural components and clean the laundry at temperatures between 30°C and 90°C. They care with their natural plant power, are suitable for allergy sufferers and do not pollute the water.

 The ecover brand is dermatologically tested and suitable for sensitive skin.
-It is produced on a plant basis, vegan and all ingredients of the brand are completely biodegradable.
-A bottle of liquid detergent without plastic consists of 75 percent vegetable-based and 25 percent recyclable plastic.
+It is plant-based, vegan and all of the brand's ingredients are fully biodegradable.
+A bottle of the plastic-free liquid detergent consists of 75 percent plant-based and 25 percent recyclable plastic.

 Copyright by Ecover

-This US brand is quite new.
-Your ecological laundry detergent without plastic consists of 97 percent vegetable-based ingredients.
-It contains no dyes, artificial brighteners or synthetic fragrances and is also dermatologically tested.
-The bottles are made of 100 percent recycled plastic, the products have not been tested on animals and B Corp, as well as EU Ecolabel certified.
+This brand from the USA is quite new.
+Your ecological detergent without plastic consists of 97 percent plant-based ingredients.
+This contains no dyes, artificial brighteners or synthetic fragrances and is also dermatologically tested.
+The bottles are made of 100 percent recycled plastic, the products are not tested on animals and are B Corp and EU Ecolabel certified.